margaretmf/margaretmf.github.io/blog.md

 Today,to support Homeless Children's Playtime Project, I started collecting data on the locations of homeless shelters, homeless services, metro stations, and bus stations.
 Most of the data I was collecting comes from [DC Open Data](http://opendata.dc.gov) but metro data came from [Ben Balter's dc-maps git repo](https://github.com/benbalter/dc-maps), so instead of just downloading the file with Lat and Lon, I enjoyed working on manipulating some of the data.

 After saving the json file linked to the maps of [metro station entrances](https://github.com/benbalter/dc-maps/blob/master/maps/metro-station-entrances-district.geojson), I read the data and parsed out the Station Name, the Line, the Latitude, and the Longitude.
 I then save the parsed out data in a dataframe and read that data file out.
+There are similar blogposts on this topic that explore reading json files in more depth [here](http://zevross.com/blog/2015/02/12/using-r-to-download-and-parse-json-an-example-using-data-from-an-open-data-portal/).

 <img class="picture" src="where-are-the-metro-stations-code.jpg">